mark-watson/hy-lisp-python-book/manuscript/nlp.md

   ..LOTS OF OUTPUT NOT SHOWN..
 ~~~~~~~~

-Another common NLP task is coreference (or anaphora resolution) that is the process of resolving pronouns in text (e.g., he, she, it, etc.) with preceding proper nouns that pronouns refer to.
+Another common NLP task is coreference (or anaphora resolution) which is the process of resolving pronouns in text (e.g., he, she, it, etc.) with preceding proper nouns that pronouns refer to.
 A simple example would be translating "John ran fast and he fell" to "John ran fast and John fell."
 This is an easy example, but often proper nouns that pronouns refer to are in previous sentences and resolving coreference can be ambiguous and require knowledge of common word use and grammar.
 This problem is now handled by deep learning transfer models like [BERT](https://github.com/google-research/bert).

 Listing of coref_nlp_lib.hy contains a wrapper for spaCy's coreference model: